rancher/fleet-docs/versioned_docs/version-0.6/gitrepo-content.md

 Internally each scanned path will become a [bundle](./concepts.md) that Fleet will manage, deploy, and monitor independently.

-The following files are looked for to determine how the resources will be deployed.
+Fleet looks for the following files to determine how the resources will be deployed.

 | File | Location | Meaning |
 |------|----------|---------|